adaxiik/sea-code-control/README.md

 $ ./build.sh
 ```

-I recommend you to export these environment variables before running build script:
+I recommend you to export these environment variables before running the build script:

 ```bash
 export BUILD_THREADS=12 # default is 1